Generic name: hydrochlorothiazide and bisoprolol [ HYE-droe-klor-oh-THYE-a-zide-and-bi-SOE-proe-lol ]

 steroid medicine--prednisone and others.

 This list is not complete.
-Other drugs may interact with bisoprolol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect hydrochlorothiazide and bisoprolol, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Related treatment guides